Home

 • Budget: the budget for creating those deliverables and services is limited.

-We call this the triple constraint of project management because we cannot change one of the three cornerstones without changing the other two.
+We call the combination of scope, schedule, and budget the triple constraint of project management because we cannot change one of the three cornerstones without changing the other two.

 What is project management?

 Definition of project management: Project management is the management of the triple constraint to the satisfaction of the stakeholders of the project.
-We consider project management being a process which we describe more detailed in PM Process .
+We consider project management being a process that we describe in more detail in PM Process.

 Project life cycle